Henrietta Howland Green; Another Look at the “Witch of Wall Street”

-One has to wonder if her appearance and hygiene was partly due to her frugality and shrewdness and partly because of its intimidation factor as a woman among men in a male dominated business environment.
+One has to wonder if her appearance and hygiene were partly due to her frugality and shrewdness and partly because of its intimidation factor as a woman among men in a male dominated business environment.

 Wicked Witch of the East?

 Being a “witch” worked within the historical context.
 She then would pursue a variety of careful, conservative, long-term investments in real estate (New York, St. Louis, & Chicago), railroad industry and government bonds.
 She would also float loans.
 She purchased movie theaters, office buildings, hotels, railroads, even cemeteries and churches.
 She was extremely calculated in her approach to determine what to invest her money on or what to purchase.
 Every investment was heavily researched.
 In spite of what many men thought, this woman excelled at math and economics.
 She was as capable if not more capable then her peers.
 Stereotype be damned.

 Through a number of economic crashes, particularly those of 1857, 1873, 1893, and 1907, she was at her most frugal.
 This is when she would float her loans and snatch up any buying opportunity that presented itself because of the economic hardship.
 When it came to nearly all her financial dealings her general policy was to buy low and cash out when they reached a relative high.
 In 1905 she was quoted in the New York Times as saying “I buy when things are low and nobody wants them.
 I keep them until they go up and people are anxious to buy.”